 “In the first few years of business, what you end up doing is you end up spending a lot of time trying to find customers and trying to work out your product market fit.
-So things like a HR policy is just at the bottom of your priority list…
+So things like an HR policy are just at the bottom of your priority list…

-So, we had to mature to develop these policies and now we have a big door-stop of policies around HR, and as a result, we are more matured.”
+So, we had to mature to develop these policies and now we have a big door-stop of policies around HR, and as a result, we are more mature.”

-To watch Daryn’s 30 minute digital maturity webinar, go to out Grow With Inbound events recording page here
+To watch Daryn’s 30-minute digital maturity webinar, go to our Grow With Inbound events recording page here

 Using these models as guidance, you should then be able to map out the following:

-How mature you want to be in the short term
+How mature do you want to be in the short term

-How mature you want to be in the long term
+How mature do you want to be in the long term

 What plans and resources do you need to help you get there